Place notation

 3,1.5.1.5.1

 When creating a custom method on Complib, you may use either the full or condensed form of the notation as specified above.
-You can use either - or x (or a mixture of both!) to represent the cross change.
+You can use either – or x to represent the cross change.
 Complib will automatically condense the notation when validating the method, provided that the place notation itself is valid.

-There are other conventions for writing place notation, many of which are still very common.
-For the sake of convenience, here are a few you are most likely to encounter.
+While they can't be used for defining methods on Complib, there are other conventions for writing place notation, many of which are still very common.
+For the sake of convenience, here are a few you are likely to encounter elsewhere.

 -